 So, the bottom line is that if you are “big boned” or” muscular”, and in good health, then you want to use an agent like me who knows which companies are more lenient when it comes to your size.

-At Huntley Wealth, I back up my ability to succeed with real life trial offer stories, please check out our Testimonials Page and our Success Stories Page, and see what other satisfied clients had to say!
+At Huntley Wealth, I back up my ability to succeed with real life trial offer stories, please check out our Testimonials Page, and see what other satisfied clients had to say!

-Where to Find an Affordable 10 year Term Life Insurance Policy
+How to Find an Affordable 10 year Term Life Insurance Policy For Overweight

-Whatever your needs or questions then please call me direct at 877–443–9467.*Written by Chris Huntley.
-Huntley Wealth Insurance and its representatives do not give legal or tax advice.
+Whatever your needs or questions then please call me direct at 888-603-2876.*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
+Huntley Wealth & Insurance Services and its representatives do not give legal or tax advice.
 Please consult your own legal or tax adviser.